+This section will deal with the business plan sections concerning personnel and organization.
 As was discussed in Part One of this series, a business plan is a tool for gathering all the important information about running your business and your financial condition all in one place.
-A well done business plan will help you run your business on a day to day basis according to a preset, well thought out and organized plan.
+A well done business plan will help you run your business on a day-to-day basis according to a preset, well thought out and organized plan.
 Even in times of unexpected crisis, a business plan is a great tool, to keep you focused, on track and mindful of the big picture you have set for your business.

 In this section, the organization of your business will be detailed.
 This is where you describe how many people work for the company.
-In every organization there are a certain amount of people that are needed to carry out each job.
+In every organization there is a certain amount of people and a certain type of people who are needed to carry out each job.
 State how many people are needed for each position and why.
 Provide detailed job descriptions and the qualifications required for each position.
 It is a good idea to add copies of employee resumes in this section.
 Use this section to discuss training and advancement programs in your organization.

 In this section, how each section of the company works and how those sections are related to each other will be detailed.
 Placing an organizational chart in this section is a good idea because it provides a clear representation of how each division works.
 It should be clear who reports to whom.
 Be sure to detail the order in which functions should take place.
 Keep in mind, one function of the business plan is to guide everyday operations.
 If your personnel section is detailed and accurate, it can be used as a manual for employees on a day-to-day basis.
 In addition, if your business plan is accurate and well done, anyone in or outside your organization can use it to run your business if you are called away for an emergency circumstance.